mikisvaz/rbbt/tutorial/background/index.md

 TSV files are `enhanced`, by extending them at run time with additional properties.

-The first of these `enhancements` are `Annotations`.
+The first of these 'enhancements' are `Annotations`.
 These are values that are associated with the entity that further qualify them.
 Take genes for instance, the Ensembl ID "ENSG00000116478" reffers to the gene "HDAC1", that much seem clear, however, if we where to query for its chromosomal location we would